polymatx/template-argocd-gitops/README.md

 This repository serves as a template for Continuous Deployment using Argo CD with Kubernetes.
 It demonstrates the GitOps process by deploying a sample application to a Kubernetes cluster.
 The template supports defining environment variables through both OS variables and a `.env` file in the target application.

 This template support 3 Deployment environments (develop - staging - production).
-You can consider more or less.
+You can consider more or less according to company cycle software development.

 ## Features